f3-factory/F3com-data/databases/main.md

 $user->erase();
 ```

-And the MongoDB equivalent would be:-
+And the MongoDB equivalent would be:

 ``` php
 $user=new DB\Mongo\Mapper($db,'users');